(For 2014–2015 academic year)

 and GEOG 245, Geographic Information Systems

 are full-credit courses.
-GEOG 241, Cartography; GEOG 246, Advanced Geographic Information Systems; GEOG 247, Satellite Image Analysis; GEOG 248, Quantitative Analysis of Geographic Data; GEOG 251, Environmental Risk Communication; GEOG 252, Community-Based Participatory Research; GEOG 253, Interviews; GEOG 254, The Art of the Research Question and Proposal;
+GEOG 241, Cartography; GEOG 246, Advanced Geographic Information Systems; GEOG 247, Satellite Image Analysis; GEOG 248, Quantitative Analysis of Geographic Data; GEOG/SOCI 251, Media Frame and Content Analysis; GEOG 252, Community-Based Participatory Research; GEOG 253, Interviews; GEOG 254, The Art of the Research Question and Proposal

 are half-credit courses.